giswqs/geebook/chapters/01_introduction.md

 ee.Authenticate()
 ```

 After running the above script, a new tab will open in the browser asking you to sign in to your Earth Engine account.
 After signing in, you will be asked to authorize the Google Earth Engine Authenticator.
-If this is the first time you are authenticating Earth Engine, click **CHOOSE PROJECT** to select a Cloud Project to use for Earth Engine:
+If this is the first time you are authenticating Earth Engine, click **CHOOSE PROJECT** to select a Cloud Project to use for Earth Engine (see {numref}`ch01_generate_token`):

 ```{figure} images/ch01_generate_token.jpg
 ---